Nsad123/ab/README.md

 - `addNames(String[])` and `addPackage(String, String[])` for custom autocomplete

 ## Notes
-- No Lua, no full AndroLua dependencies.
 - Works as a normal Android View.
 - For better C++ support you can edit `LanguageC.java` (add more keywords, operators, etc.).

-Originally from Nsad123/ab (fork of nirenr/AndroLua_pro).
-Pruned & adapted June 2026.